panteliic/panteliic/README.md

 # 👋 Hi, I'm Nikola Pantelić!

-I'm a passionate **full-stack developer** dedicated to building modern, scalable web applications.
-My focus is on creating seamless user experiences combined with robust back-end systems.

-### 🛠️ Technologies I Work With
-- **Front-End**: React, Tailwind CSS, HTML
-- **Back-End**: Node.js, Express
-- **Databases**: PostgreSQL, MongoDB
-- **Tools**: TypeORM
+I'm a **full-stack developer** passionate about building efficient and user-friendly web applications.
+I work with technologies like React, Node.js, Express, Tailwind CSS, PostgreSQL, and MongoDB, always striving to learn and grow as a developer.

 ### 🌟 My Goal
-To master full-stack development, contribute to meaningful projects, and grow within the developer community.
+To become an expert in full-stack development, contribute to impactful projects, and continuously improve my skills.

-📬 Feel free to reach out: [panteliccnikolaa@gmail.com](mailto:panteliccnikolaa@gmail.com)
+📬 Feel free to connect: [panteliccnikolaa@gmail.com](mailto:panteliccnikolaa@gmail.com)

-Thanks for stopping by! 😊
+Thanks for visiting my profile! 😊